Croydon Park Veterinary Clinic

-Andrew graduated form Melbourne Uni in 1990.
+Andrew graduated from Melbourne Uni in 1990.
 He has gained extensive experience in all aspects of small animal general practice, having worked in Melbourne, Perth, London and Sydney.
 He has lived in the Inner West since 2001.
 He started at Croydon Park in 2014 and took over ownership from Iain Bownes in January 2016.

 Andrew is proud to continue the clinic’s tradition of personalised service to the clients and their beloved pets.
-Outside of work he tries keep fit, loves to travel, and does whatever the Practice Manager dictates.
+Outside of work he tries to keep fit, loves to travel, and does whatever the Practice Manager dictates.

 Byron Lotz BVSc